Yü Group PLC Anti-Slavery And Human Trafficking Statement

 - Modern slavery risk assessment.

-We will also make sure that our suppliers are aware of our policies to ensure that they adhere to the same high standards.
+We have also made sure that our suppliers are aware of our policies to ensure that they adhere to the same high

-These policies are being developed by our Senior Management Team.
+These policies have been developed by our Senior Management Team.

 Our procedures are designed to:

 - Establish and assess areas of potential risk in our business and supply chains;